Francis Atterbury: Arrest and imprisonment

 In 1721, on the discovery of the plot for the capture of the royal family and the proclamation of "King James III", Atterbury was arrested with the other chief malcontents, and in 1722 committed to the Tower of London, where he remained in close confinement during some months.
 He had carried on his correspondence with the exiled family so cautiously that the circumstantial proofs of his guilt, though sufficient to produce entire moral conviction, were not sufficient to justify legal conviction.
 He could be reached only by a bill of pains and penalties.
 In 1723 such a bill passed the Commons depriving him of his spiritual dignities, banishing him for life, and forbidding any British subject to hold intercourse with him except by the royal permission.
 In the Lords the contest was sharp, but the bill finally passed by eighty-three votes to forty-three.

-Atterbury took leave of those whom he loved with a dignity and tenderness worthy of a better man, to the last protesting his innocence with a singular disingenuousness.
 After a short stay at Brussels he went to Paris, and became the leading man among the Jacobite refugees there.
 He was invited to Rome by the Pretender, but Atterbury felt that a bishop of the Church of England would be out of place in Rome, and declined the invitation.
 During some months, however, he seemed to be high in the good graces of James.
 The correspondence between the master and the servant was constant.
 Atterbury's merits were warmly acknowledged, his advice was respectfully received, and he was, as Bolingbroke had been before him, the prime minister of a king without a kingdom.
 He soon, however, perceived that his counsels were disregarded, if not distrusted.
 His proud spirit was deeply wounded.
 In 1728 he left Paris, occupied his residence at Montpellier, gave up politics, and devoted himself entirely to letters.
 In the sixth year of his exile he had so severe an illness that his daughter, Mrs Morice, herself very ill, determined to run all risks that she might see him once more.
 He met her at Toulouse, she received the last rites from him, and died that night.